How To Find Out If Someone is a Felon for Free: Check The 1982 Rule

 Finally, Class E felonies are the least severe, and have a sentence of at least 1 year in prison, but less than 5 years.
 All of these sentences also have a maximum fine of $250,000, dependent on the area and what crime took place.
 Furthermore, all classes of felonies have possible probationary sentencing from anywhere from 1 to 5 years.
 However, this is typically only granted for first time offenders, without an existing criminal record.2

 However, each state has its own laws to determine what the crime will be classified as, often depending on prior convictions and other conditions.
 Be sure to look up how your specific home-state classifies felonies while looking up criminal records, so that you can fully understand the criminal charge.
-While you are running a screening in a specific area, it is also important to know what goes on a criminal record in your state, so that you can understand the screening’s results completely.
+While you are running a screening in a specific area, it is also important to know the information that goes on a criminal record in your state, so that you can understand the screening’s results completely.

 Anyone can search the Federal Bureau of Prisons Inmate Locator to confirm any person is a felon, for free.
 While this database is a reliable, official government source, it only contains records for felons in custody in 1982 and after.
 Additionally, this Inmate Locator contains records for felons only, and not for criminals convicted of a misdemeanor or other offense.
 Nonetheless, this tool provides accurate results in an instant, without payment or other credentials needed.
 It is a free service, available to the general public at any time.